taocpp/PEGTL/doc/Actions-and-States.md

    : tao::pegtl::plus< tao::pegtl::alpha > {};
 ```

-Now an action class template can be specialised for `foo`, or for `tao::pegtl::alpha`, but *not* for `tao::pegtl::plus< tao::pegtl::alpha >`.
+Now an action class template can be specialized for `foo`, or for `tao::pegtl::alpha`, but *not* for `tao::pegtl::plus< tao::pegtl::alpha >`.

-This is because base classes are not taken into consideration by the C++ language when choosing a specialisation, which might be surprising when being used to pointer arguments to functions where conversions from pointer-to-derived to pointer-to-base are performed implicitly and silently.
+This is because base classes are not taken into consideration by the C++ language when choosing a specialization, which might be surprising when being used to pointer arguments to functions where conversions from pointer-to-derived to pointer-to-base are performed implicitly and silently.

-So although the function called by the library to match `foo` is the inherited `tao::pegtl::plus< tao::pegtl::alpha >::match()`, the rule class is `foo` and the function known as `foo::match()`, wherefore an action needs to be specialised for `foo` instead of `tao::pegtl::plus< tao::pegtl::alpha >`.
+So although the function called by the library to match `foo` is the inherited `tao::pegtl::plus< tao::pegtl::alpha >::match()`, the rule class is `foo` and the function known as `foo::match()`, wherefore an action needs to be specialized for `foo` instead of `tao::pegtl::plus< tao::pegtl::alpha >`.

-While it is possible to specialise the action class template for `tao::pegtl::alpha`, it might not be a good idea since the action would be applied for *all* occurrences of `tao::pegtl::alpha` in the grammar.
+While it is possible to specialize the action class template for `tao::pegtl::alpha`, it might not be a good idea since the action would be applied for *all* occurrences of `tao::pegtl::alpha` in the grammar.
 To circumvent this issue a new name can be given to the `tao::pegtl::alpha`, a name that will not be "randomly" used in other places of the grammar.

 ```c++